-Don’t worry, after reading this blog you will be an encoding pro!
+Don’t worry, after reading this you'll be an encoding pro!

 A completed Ukrainian pysanka may look like one of these:

-While a standard pysanka is the size of an egg, some countries are known for building the world largest pysanky.
+While a standard pysanka is the size of an egg, some countries are known for building the world's largest pysanky.
 For example, a 13-meter pysanka was built in the year 2000 in Ukraine in the city of Kolomyya as a part of the museum structure.
-Almost 45 feet--pretty amazing!
+Almost 45 feet – pretty amazing!

 So, if you would like to get a little more creative this year and send either an Easter postcard or an egg, be proactive and intrigue the recipient with one of the messages encoded in signs.
 To get you started, here are a few examples of other commonly used pysanka signs.